ogdibie/inspire-logo-puzzle/README.md

 There is still a lot of improvement that I can do in terms of styling but I am okay with it for now.
 I didn't write test for it which is bad I know but It fufils the requirement of the task.

+### Running the App

+As mentioned earlier, the app uses the react framework.

+1)Clone the repo ---git clone repo-name
+2)Install the dependencies ---npm install

+3. yarn start and that's it....

+Let me know what you thing

 ### React Design Details below

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts